morsigler/To-Do-App-Testing/README.md

 2. **Optional** - If you want to edit or write new tests download and install visual studio code latest version (https://code.visualstudio.com/download).
 For run purpose only there is no need in IDE.
 3. Clone this repo to your local directory.
 4. If using VS code:
-       open new terminal in VS code
+          - Open new terminal in VS code
-   IF **not** using VS code:
+   If **not** using VS code:
-       Open cmd/terminal and navigate to your local directory where the project is cloned
+          - Open cmd/terminal and navigate to your local directory where the project is cloned
 6. Run ```npm install --save-dev typescript``` (You may need to restart VS code after installation)
 7. Run ```npm install cypress```